Tarzan and His Mate is a 1934 film directed by Cedric Gibbons, starring Johnny Weissmuller as Tarzan and Maureen O'Sullivan as Jane.

 - Repeat After Me: Holt introduces Arlington to Tarzan as "Martin, my friend."
 Tarzan spends the rest of the movie addressing Arlington as "Martin Myfriend."

-- Scenery Censor: Even when filming a skinnydipping scene MGM wasn't willing to show Margaret O'Sullivan naked out of the water, so Jane is hidden by some tall brush when retrieving her dress from Cheeta.
+- Scenery Censor: Even when filming a skinnydipping scene MGM wasn't willing to show Maureen O'Sullivan naked out of the water, so Jane is hidden by some tall brush when retrieving her dress from Cheeta.

 - Sexy Backless Outfit: Just a little bit more Fanservice, as the dress that Harry brings for Jane to try on is just such an ensemble.